mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ### IWidgetsFactory

 An interface which defines methods to be implemented by the specific factory classes.
 These methods are used to create components (widgets) of the specific type defined by the concrete factory.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IWidgetsFactory {
+abstract interface class IWidgetsFactory {
   String getTitle();
   IActivityIndicator createActivityIndicator();
   ISlider createSlider();